Spacer

 Just minutes west of downtown Augusta is Columbia County.
 Here, innovative development has included preserving 20 percent of the county’s land for green space, a network of bike paths and a town center philosophy.
 The River Island community, for instance, boasts its own on-site naturalist who organizes events to educate residents and consults with them on a variety of plant and wildlife topics.
 Those looking to go green can also investigate Bartram Trail, an environment-friendly community that plans to incorporate 10 miles of trails, or Tudor Branch, a wilderness trust neighborhood with plenty of walking trails.

 If you really want to feel as if you are living close to nature, Southwind at Savannah Lakes is perfectly situated on Lake Thurmond.
 Although this popular lake and its surrounding recreation areas continue to grow, Lake Thurmond remains well-known for its pristine shoreline and wide open water.
-Sailing, power-boating and water skiing are well-suited for the big water channels while canoeing, kayaking, swimming and fishing are popular in the more quiet coves.
+Sailing, powerboating and waterskiing are well-suited for the big water channels while canoeing, kayaking, swimming and fishing are popular in the more quiet coves.

-Another advantage of residing in Augusta is the rewarding opportunity to rent out your home during Masters tournament week.
+Another advantage of residing in Augusta is the rewarding opportunity to rent out your home during the Masters tournament week.
 The first full week of April, thousands of spectators patronize Augusta area hotels and rent private housing.
-They shop and dine in area stores and restaurants, which generates income for the entire community.
+They shop and dine in area stores and restaurants, which generate income for the entire community.
 The Masters Housing Bureau, operated by the Augusta Metro Chamber of Commerce, is happy to assist you in marketing your house to one of the thousands of golf enthusiasts who visit the city each year.

 Life After Retirement